JPercival22/ux-portfolio/README.md

 My UX Portfolio showcasing my UX and UI skills

-Website built by me which includes and showcase some of my Front End Skills and understanding
+Website designed and developed by myself which includes and showcases my design and some of my Front End Skills and understanding.

 <ul>
 <li>